KirklandLab/CutandTag_Alignment_QC/README.md

 ## 2) Intended Use Case

-This pipeline is ideal for processing CUT&Tag datasets when the goal is to perform initial alignment, QC, and per-sample signal generation.
+This pipeline is designed for the initial processing and quality assessment of paired end CUT&Tag sequencing data.
+The main goal is to produce clean, well documented alignment files, browser tracks, and sample level metrics that can be used to evaluate data quality before downstream replicate aware analysis.

 + Performs **initial alignment and QC** of CUT&Tag sequencing data
++ Optionally runs raw FASTQ QC using **FastQC**, **MultiQC**, and **FastQ Screen**
++ Creates sorted BAM files and config dependent final analysis BAMs
++ Optionally caps duplicate fragments to reduce PCR duplicate burden
++ Optionally downsamples samples to a manual, lowest sample, or floor filtered target depth
-+ Creates BAM files and BigWig tracks for genome browser visualization
++ Generates raw, CPM normalized, and target scaled BigWig tracks for genome browser visualization
++ Calls per sample MACS2 peaks for QC and sample level assessment
++ Calculates raw and final fragment length distributions
-+ Generates per-sample peak calls
++ Calculates FRiP scores using per sample peak calls
-+ Summarizes sample-level alignment, duplication, downsampling, fragment length, FRiP, and correlation metrics
++ Summarizes sample level alignment, duplication, downsampling, fragment length, FRiP, peak count, and correlation metrics
-+ Provides final analysis BAMs for downstream workflows
++ Provides final analysis BAMs and signal tracks for downstream workflows

-**Note**: This pipeline does **not** merge replicates or define consensus peaks.
-That is handled by the companion pipeline linked above.
+**Note**: This pipeline is intended for alignment, preprocessing, signal generation, and sample level QC.
+It does **not** merge replicates, define consensus peaks, or perform replicate aware differential analysis.
+Those steps are handled by the companion pipeline linked above.

 ---